temmy222/TOUGHREACT-pre-and-post-processing/README.md

 No specific user guide has been provided.
 All classes and methods are properly annotated.
 The code is intended for users conversant with PYTHON and PYTOUGH and therefore any collaborations to improve it further is welcome

+# Code
+The code requires the standard Python libraries: Numpy, Scipy, Matplotlib, Pandas.
+These libraries can be installed via pip or using the Anaconda package

+# More information:

+For detailed information on TOUGHREACT-Pre-and-Post-Processing, contact me at tajayi3@lsu.edu